golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/switching-to-mainnet.md

 ---
 title: JS Task API - Switching from Testnet to Mainnet in practical examples
 description: Learn how to switch from testnet to mainnet for executing tasks on the Golem Network using the JS SDK, with a focus on requestors and the use of Polygon.
-pageTitle: Transition to Golem Mainnet for Enhanced Task Execution - A Guide for JS SDK Users
+pageTitle: Transition to Golem Mainnet for Enhanced Task Execution - Best Practices and Examples
 type: Example
 ---